 - Preparing to submit an online sponsor licence application

 - Passing a sponsor licence pre-approval Home Office audit

-- Sponsor licence application processing times
+- The sponsor licence application fee

 - Sponsor licence compliance

 - What to do if your sponsor licence is suspended or revoked

 Does your business need a sponsor licence?

 If your business intends to employ non-UK nationals, who are subject to UK immigration controls and who require a work visa and sponsorship, your company needs a Home Office sponsor licence.
 The successful overseas job applicant can then apply for a work visa, such as a skilled worker visa or senior or specialist worker visa.

 Since the end of the Brexit transition period, increasing numbers of UK employers are applying for sponsor licences because without a licence they are restricted to recruiting EU and non-EEA workers who are: